Visyond/website-hugo/site/content/pricings/new-pricing-page.md

           tooltip: >-
             Customize, mix and merge plans for your team according to your needs.
-        - title: Integrations & Customizations
+        - title: Custom Integrations
           tooltip: >-
             Integrate your existing systems with Visyond and satisfy your specific requirements.
-        - title: Brand Identity & White Labeling
+        - title: White Labeling
           tooltip: White-label Visyond to improve your offering to your clients.
         - title: On-premise Installation
           tooltip: Install Visyond on your server.